 After lunch, we meandered north towards Iona Abbey, stopping briefly to say hello to some heilan’ coos.

 Iona Abbey – still enchanting after 22 years

 Iona has been an important place of Christian worship since Saint Columba arrived in 563 AD.

 The modern-day church was re-built from a ruinous shell in the 1960s, but its historic heart is 13th to 16th century.

 As we approached the entrance to the abbey I heard Mr G mutter “oh no, not again”.
-Seconds later he was snapping ornate Celtic crosses and I was left to indulge my history obsession.
+Soon he was snapping ornate Celtic crosses and I was left to indulge my history obsession.

 Tòrr an Aba is a rocky knoll in front of the abbey.
 It’s where Saint Columba’s writing shed is thought to have stood.
 The view from the summit would inspire anyone to put pen to paper.